clawpack/adjoint/examples/README.md

 a time range of interest.
 The internal folder: **adjoint**, contains the code for the adjoint problem.
     * **radial_mixed:**  contains the code for the example with mixed boundary conditions and a time range of interest.
 The internal folder: **adjoint**, contains the code for the adjoint problem.

-* **method-sw-paper/tsunami_Alaska:** contains the code to run the 2-dimensional shallow water equations example.
-The internal folder: **adjoint**, contains the code for the adjoint problem.

-* **method-sw-paper/shelf1d:** contains a one dimensional test problem consisting of a flat ocean floor, a flat continental shelf, and solid wall reflecting boundaries.

 ### Running the Code
 * **Install Clawpack 5.3.0:**